StrayDragon/flask-x-openapi-schema/docs/file_uploads.md

 ## Basic File Upload

-The simplest way to handle file uploads is to use the `x_request_file` parameter prefix with the `openapi_metadata` decorator.
+The simplest way to handle file uploads is to use the `_x_file` parameter prefix with the `openapi_metadata` decorator.

 ```mermaid
 sequenceDiagram